ILDisbo Supported

 What rule governs IOLTA trust accounts in Illinois?

 Illinois IOLTA trust accounts are governed by Illinois Rules of Professional Conduct Rule 1.15; Illinois Supreme Court Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Illinois IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Illinois IOLTA program.

 How often must Illinois attorneys reconcile their IOLTA accounts?